ace2884/3-2-needs/iot.md

 5. **Security:**
    - Implements security protocols, manages user authentication and authorization, and ensures secure data transmission.
+   -

 # unit 3:

+## Difference between IoT and WoT

+**IoT (Internet of Things):**
+- **Focus:** Connecting physical devices to the internet.
+- **Communication:** Various protocols like MQTT, CoAP, and proprietary ones.
+- **Interoperability:** Often faces challenges due to diverse standards.
+- **Data Management:** Typically centralized in cloud platforms.
+- **Example:** Smart home devices controlled via a mobile app.

+**WoT (Web of Things):**
+- **Focus:** Integrating IoT devices using web standards.
+- **Communication:** Primarily web protocols like HTTP and WebSockets.
+- **Interoperability:** Enhanced through standardized web APIs.
+- **Data Management:** Emphasizes decentralized and web-based approaches.
+- **Example:** Devices accessible and controllable through web browsers.

+## Mention Issues with IoT Standardization

+1. **Fragmentation:** Multiple competing standards create interoperability challenges.
+2. **Security:** Lack of unified security standards increases vulnerability risks.
+3. **Scalability:** Diverse device capabilities make standardized scalable solutions difficult.
+4. **Data Privacy:** Varying standards lead to inconsistent data protection measures.
+5. **Integration:** Integrating legacy systems with new standards can be complex.

+##  Explain the OSGi WoT framework Architecture

+**OSGi WoT Framework:**
+- **Modularity:** Uses OSGi's modular architecture to manage IoT services.
+- **Components:** Defines bundles for device management, communication, and application logic.
+- **Interoperability:** Facilitates interaction between heterogeneous devices using standardized interfaces.
+- **Dynamic Configuration:** Allows adding, removing, and updating components without restarting the system.
+- **Integration:** Supports integration with various IoT protocols and platforms.

+##  List out the standards of SCADA

+1. **Modbus:** Communication protocol for serial lines between devices.
+2. **DNP3:** Protocol for reliable communication in process automation systems.
+3. **IEC 60870:** Standards for telecontrol in electrical engineering and power systems.
+4. **IEC 61850:** Standard for communication networks in substations.
+5. **OPC UA:** Unified architecture for secure and reliable data exchange.

+##  Write a short note on Framework for WSN

+**Framework for Wireless Sensor Networks (WSN):**
+- **Architecture:** Comprises sensor nodes, communication protocols, and data processing units.
+- **Protocols:** Commonly uses Zigbee, 6LoWPAN, and Bluetooth Low Energy (BLE).
+- **Data Aggregation:** Techniques to combine data from multiple sensors to reduce redundancy.
+- **Energy Efficiency:** Focuses on power-saving mechanisms due to battery limitations.
+- **Applications:** Environmental monitoring, health care, and smart agriculture.

+##  Discuss Standards for M2M

+1. **ETSI M2M:** Provides a framework for interoperability and efficient M2M communication.
+2. **OneM2M:** Global standard for a common M2M service layer to ensure device interworking.
+3. **3GPP:** Defines LTE-M and NB-IoT for cellular M2M communication.
+4. **IEEE Standards:** Includes IEEE 802.15.4 for low-rate WPANs and IEEE 1901 for power line communication.
+5. **IETF CoAP:** Protocol for lightweight M2M communication over the internet.

+##  List the Challenges of IoT Information Security

+1. **Device Vulnerabilities:** Inadequate security measures on IoT devices.
+2. **Data Privacy:** Risks of unauthorized data access and breaches.
+3. **Network Security:** Protecting data transmission from interception and tampering.
+4. **Scalability:** Managing security across large-scale IoT deployments.
+5. **Standardization:** Lack of unified security standards across different IoT ecosystems.

+## Differentiate WOT and IOT

+**Web of Things (WoT):**
+- **Definition:** WoT extends IoT by integrating smart devices with the web using standard web protocols.
+- **Protocol Usage:** Primarily uses HTTP, WebSockets, and other web standards.
+- **Data Integration:** Focuses on making IoT data accessible through web services and APIs.
+- **Interoperability:** Emphasizes the use of web technologies to achieve device interoperability.
+- **Example:** A smart thermostat that can be controlled through a web browser using RESTful APIs.

+**Internet of Things (IoT):**
+- **Definition:** IoT refers to the network of physical objects embedded with sensors, software, and other technologies to connect and exchange data with other devices and systems over the internet.
+- **Protocol Usage:** Uses a variety of protocols including MQTT, CoAP, Zigbee, etc.
+- **Data Integration:** Focuses on connectivity and communication between devices.
+- **Interoperability:** Often faces challenges due to the diversity of protocols and standards used.
+- **Example:** A smart thermostat that communicates with a home automation system using MQTT.

 ## List out the standards of SCADA.